Chaitanya980/Serverless-Image-Recognition-API-using-AWS-/README.markdown

 5. Wait 10-30 seconds.
 6. In the Lambda Console > `image_classifier` > "Monitor" tab > "Logs" > "View logs in CloudWatch".
 7. Click the latest log stream.
-8. Expected output: e.g., `Top classifications: [('Dog', 95.0)] Caption: A happy dog running in the park.`